CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: Experiments with other models

 \section{Experiments with other models}

-Despite the fact that in this work we aim at the pruning of ViT models the proposed approach can be applied to any architecture for image classification, in particular, convolutional neural network (CNN) or a ViT-CNN Hybrid.
-We have applied oViT gradual pruning to the recently proposed EfficientFormer \citep{li2022efficientformer} using the same setting and hyperparameters as for DeiT-Small.
-Two CNN architectures - ResNet50-D \footnote{The \texttt{resnet50d} checkpoint has 81.4 \% accuracy for dense model.} and EfficientNetV2-Tiny \citep{tan2021efficientnetv2} \footnote{The \texttt{efficientnetv2\_rw\_t} checkpoint has 82.3 \% accuracy for dense model.}, considered in this work were trained with the use of augmentation and regularization procedure described in the \href{https://pytorch.org/blog/how-to-train-state-of-the-art-models-using-torchvision-latest-primitives/}{recent PyTorch blog post}.
-Differently from most of the prior art we have used the ResNet50-D trained with the modern recipe from the \href{https://github.com/rwightman/pytorch-image-models}{timm} repository.
+In the main part of the text, we considered only gradual pruning of ViT models, but the proposed method is applicable to any architecture for image classification, such as convolutional neural network (CNN) or a ViT-CNN hybrid.
+We have selected recently proposed EfficientFormer \citep{li2022efficientformer} as a member of ViT-CNN hybrid family and trained it using the same setting and hyperparameters as for DeiT-Small.
+Two CNN architectures - ResNet50-D \footnote{\texttt{resnet50d} checkpoint with 80.5 \% accuracy for dense model} and EfficientNetV2-Tiny \citep{tan2021efficientnetv2} \footnote{\texttt{efficientnetv2\_rw\_t} checkpoint with 82.3 \% accuracy for dense model}, considered in this work were trained with the use of augmentation and regularization procedure described in the \href{https://pytorch.org/blog/how-to-train-state-of-the-art-models-using-torchvision-latest-primitives/}{recent PyTorch blog post}.
+Differently from most of the prior art we have used the ResNet50-D trained with the modern recipe from \href{https://github.com/rwightman/pytorch-image-models}{timm} repository.
 For ResNet50-D we prune all convolutional weights except the first convolution and we keep the classification layer dense.
-In EfficientNetv2-Tiny we do not prune depthwise convolutions since each channel is processed separately and the only block size that makes sense in this case would be at most of the size of the convolutional kernel spatial dimensions product.
-We have set the block size to be 256 for ResNet50-D and 16 for EfficientNetV2-Tiny while keeping all the other hyperparameters of oViT the same as for DeiT experiments.
-Such a small block size was chosen for EfficientNetV2-Tiny due the fact that it is the largest common divisor of the prunable weights.
+In EfficientNetv2-Tiny we do not prune depthwise convolutions since they do not contribute much to the total number of parameters and FLOPs but they are important to the model performance.
+We have set the block size to be 256 for ResNet50-D and 16 for EfficientNetV2-Tiny while keeping all the other hyperparameters of CAP the same as for DeiT experiments.
+Such a small block size was chosen for EfficientNetV2-Tiny due to the fact that it is the largest common divisor of the prunable weights.
+First of all, we conducted comparison between one-shot pruning methods for ResNet50-D. We compare between Uniform and Global magnitude pruning, WoodFisher with block size of 256, M-FAC with block size of 2048 and CAP with uniform and global sparsity.
+One can observe that CAP outperforms all previous methods even when comparing uniform sparsity with global sparsity.
+Contrary to the case of DeiT where there is no much difference in performance between uniform and global magnitude pruning for ResNet50-D global sparsity turns out to be much better.
+This results is quite expectable since CNN are not uniform and deeper layers are mode wide than those close to the input.